Little Saigon: Seattle

 Seattle has a significant, prosperous Vietnamese American business district centered at 12th Avenue and Jackson Street, immediately east of the city's considerably older Chinatown district.
 This Vietnamese area has not been officially designated a "Little Saigon", although a few street signs with this name have been erected.
 Rather, the area – along with the Chinatown district – has retained the longstanding name International District (now officially Chinatown/International District, but often just "The I.D."), dating back to the late 1940s.
 The predominantly Chinese and predominantly Vietnamese areas are separated from one another by an Interstate 5 viaduct, but there is easy pedestrian and car access between the two.

 Tacoma

 Tacoma, as well, has an area commonly known as the "Lincoln International District", which is almost entirely filled with Vietnamese restaurants, grocers, and shops.
 Though officially not known as "Little Saigon", the area is normally referred to as such by the local resident population.

-Canada

-Toronto

-Jane and Finch has a large Vietnamese population.

-Vancouver

-Vancouver and Richmond, British Columbia both have large Vietnamese populations, including in Vancouver's Chinatown.

-Europe

-Czech Republic

-"Sapa", fully "TTTM Sapa", sometimes simply called "Prague's Hanoi," is a Vietnamese ethnic enclave, trading center, and market in Prague's Libuš and Kunratice districts.

-France

-In southern France, a "Little Vietnam" in Sainte-Livrade-sur-Lot which housed 1,160 Vietnamese refugees in a refugee camp faces demolition after being in existence since 1956.
-The location has long been in neglect; 120 families still live in shacks, many of whom are third and fourth generations of people affected by World War II.

-In Paris, Vietnamese stores are concentrated in the 13th arrondissement and 5th arrondissement of Paris.

-Australia

-In Melbourne the suburb of Richmond has a large proportion of Vietnamese-Australians, Victoria Street is often nicknamed Little Saigon.
-Other Vietnamese communities are centered around Springvale Road in Springvale, most parts of Footscray, and St Albans.

-In Sydney, the suburbs Cabramatta, Canley Vale and Canley Heights have a large amount of Vietnamese people, with Cabramatta earning the nickname of 'Little Saigon'.

-In Adelaide, Vietnamese businesses are concentrated around Woodville, in particular along Hanson Road.